xls111/RSDownloads/README.md

 Download some remote sensing datasets for reasearch and application.

 # Notice
-You need to run the following command to install pyModis locally.
+You need to run the following command in /pyModis directory to install pyModis locally.
 ```
 pip install -e .
 ```